Tailoring Career Information: Becoming a Professional Tailor

 Research the requirements to become a tailor.
 Learn about the job description and duties and read the step-by-step process to start a career in tailoring.

 Traditionally, tailors design and alter men's clothing.
 However, some may choose to work on both men's and women's clothing.
 Individuals require a basic understanding of sewing and textiles before becoming professional tailors.
+They might be self-employed or work for department stores, bridal shops or other specialty stores.
+Standing and bending for long periods of time might be required.
+Tailors who are self-employed may spend significant time seeking new clients.

 |Degree Level||No degree is required to pursue this career|